Cockade of France: History

 The French tricolor cockade was devised at the beginning of the French Revolution.
 On 12 July 1789 – two days before the storming of the Bastille – the revolutionary journalist Camille Desmoulins, calling on the Parisian crowd to revolt, asked the protesters what color to adopt as a symbol of the revolution, proposing either green (representing hope) or the blue of the American revolution, symbol of freedom and democracy.
 The protesters responded "The green!
 The green!
 We want green cockades!"
 Desmoulins then took a green leaf from the ground and pinned it to his hat.
 However, the green was abandoned after just one day because it was also the color of the king's brother, the reactionary Count of Artois, later King Charles X.

 The following day, 13 July, an opportunity arose to create a cockade of different colors when those bourgeois who hoped to limit revolutionary excesses established a citizen militia.
 It was decided that the militia should be given a distinctive badge in the form of a two-colored cockade in the ancient colors of Paris, blue and red.

 On 17 July, King Louis XVI went to Paris to meet the new French National Guard: its members wore the blue and red cockade of the militia, to which it would appear that the Marquis of Lafayette, commander of the Guard, had added a white band representing loyalty to the Sovereign.
 Louis XVI put it on his hat and – with some reluctance – approved the appointment of the revolutionary Jean Sylvain Bailly as mayor of Paris, and the formation of the National Guard led by Lafayette.
 Thus was born the French tricolor cockade.
 On the same day, the Count of Artois left France, along with members of the nobility supportive of absolute monarchy.

 The tricolor cockade became the official symbol of the revolution in 1792, with the three colors now said to represent the three estates of French society: the clergy (blue), the nobility (white) and the third estate (red).
 The use of the three colors spread, and a law of 15 February 1794 made them the colors of the French national flag.

 From August 1789, Italian demonstrators in sympathy with the French revolution began to use simple cockades of green leaves inspired by the primitive French cockade.
 From these evolved the red, white and green Italian tricolor cockade.

+The 1831 play The Tricolour Cockade by the Cogniard Brothers, set during the French conquest of Algeria, led to the coining of the word chauvinism.